derhansen/sf_event_mgt/README.md

 Download and install the extension with the TYPO3 extension manager module.

+## Breaking changes

+This extension uses semantic versioning.
+You can expect, that each major version contains breaking changes which must be migrated manually.
+The [documentation](https://github.com/derhansen/sf_event_mgt/blob/main/Documentation/BreakingChanges/Index.rst) contains a summary of all breaking changes including links to the release notes for each affected version.

+When doing a TYPO3 major version update where the extension is used, please make sure follow all described migrations regarding breaking changes.

 ## Versions

 | Version | TYPO3     | PHP       | Support/Development                  |